 Principle #4: Keep up with the work

-Here are some practical tips and strategies I recommend:
+Here are some practical tips I recommend to keep up with schoolwork:

 1. Complete your homework at least a day or two before it’s due.

-2. Skim through new topics before your teacher covers them in class.
+2. Skim new topics before your teacher covers them in class.

-3. Review any new information you learn later that same day.
+3. Review any new information later the same day.

-For example, say that today you learned about respiration in biology class, the Treaty of Versailles in history class, and population dynamics in geography class.
+Let’s say you learned about respiration in biology class, the Treaty of Versailles in history class, and population dynamics in geography class.

-Don’t wait until just before your next test or exam to do so, because that will result in unnecessary anxiety.
-And anxious students are rarely successful students.
+Don’t wait until the next test or exam to do this, as this will cause unnecessary anxiety.

 5. Use online resources.

-If your teacher’s explanation isn’t clear enough, you can always turn to the Internet.
+If you don’t understand your teacher, you can always turn to the Internet.

 6. Test yourself often.

-After studying a topic, test yourself to see if you’ve memorized the relevant equations, definitions, concepts, and facts.
+- Check that you’ve memorised the relevant equations, definitions, concepts, and facts.

-In addition, do as many practice questions as you can to ensure that you’ve mastered the topic.
+- Do some practice questions to ensure you’ve mastered the topic.

 7. Attend every single class.